JuliaObjects/ConstructionBase.jl/src/constructorof.md

-    constructorof(T::Type)
+    constructorof(T::Type) -> constructor

-Return an object `ctor` that can be used to construct objects of type `T` from their field values.
-Typically `ctor` will be the type `T` with all parameters removed:
+Return an object `constructor` that can be used to construct objects of type `T` from their field values.
+Typically `constructor` will be the type `T` with all parameters removed:
 ```jldoctest
 julia> using ConstructionBase